camercu/oscp-prep/CHEATSHEET.md

 bindaddress bindport connectaddress connectport
 ```

-The `kill -1` signal (`SIGHUP`) can be used to cause rinetd to reload its
-configuration file without interrupting existing connections.
-Under Linux
-the process id is saved in the file `/var/run/rinetd.pid` to facilitate the
+The `kill -1` signal (`SIGHUP`) can be used to cause rinetd to reload its configuration file without interrupting existing connections.
+Under Linux the process id is saved in the file `/var/run/rinetd.pid` to facilitate the `kill -HUP`.
-`kill -HUP`.
 Or you can do a hard restart via `sudo service rinetd restart`.

-## 8.6 Bending with netsh
+## 8.6 Bending with netsh on Windows

 If you own a dual-homed internal Windows box that you want to pivot from, you
 can set up port forwarding using the `netsh` utility.